 By Sharon Duncan

 Every Saturday, I work a twelve-hour shift at the local hospital as a Registered Nurse.
 It is a rewarding career, to be sure.
 I earn a good income for a minimal time investment away from my family, and it is definitely a ministry opportunity as I care for people during their recovery from surgery.
 Still, it is sometimes overwhelming as I try to balance a full week of demands on my time as a homeschool mom, wife, teacher at our homeschool co-op, home decorator/housekeeper, church member, and Sunday School teacher.
 Yet, I have worn the dual hats of working weekend mom and weekday stay-at-home mom for the entire twelve years I have homeschooled.
 Is it a challenge?
 It sure is.
-Can it be done?
+Can homeschooling and working be done?
 It certainly can.
+Read on to see how homeschooling while working full time or part time is possible.

 I was startled by her response.
 I did not consider myself particularly blessed with what I saw as a full schedule and no days off.
 Even Sundays were full with church and visiting family, and I had never liked the idea of using Sunday to clean or work on projects.
 Her words bounced around in my head as I left the coffee shop and drove home.
 I felt strangely convicted by her words as I contemplated the idea that I had been ungrateful in a situation that God had used to provide the best of both worlds for me and my family.
 I am my husband’s helpmate, and just as couponing and frugal living are part of financial stewardship, this is another way I come alongside him to share the burden of providing for our family.